Multicultural grants program

 - linguistic diversity.

-You can apply if you are an incorporated non-profit migrant or multicultural community group.
+You can apply if you're a non-profit migrant or multicultural community group that is:

 You can apply for funding of events or projects that: